|

 the 1990s, this order has changed.
 In Finland the rate of employment for women is

 still clearly higher than the average in the European Union.
-The service infrastructures, which provide the possibility

 for women to participate in working life, are already existing.
 The care services offer